What is the first hint that a giant monster, yet unseen, is towering over some characters, or clinging to the ceiling above them?

 - In Snatcher, blood drips from the ceiling in Cunningham's office.
 Upon glancing up, you see his Snatcher grimacing back at you.

-- Happens to Sissi in the Code Lyoko episode "End of Take", with a helping of Tempting Fate a few seconds before, providing the page quote.
+- Happens to Sissi in the Code Lyoko episode "End of Take" with an Alien-ripoff puppet controlled by XANA, added to a helping of Tempting Fate a few seconds before, providing the page quote.